marten-seemann/base-drafts/draft-ietf-quic-transport.md

 The server uses the NEW_TOKEN frame {{frame-new-token}} to provide the client with an address validation token that can be used to validate future 0-RTT connections.
-The client may then use this token to validate future 0-RTT connections by including it in the Initial packet's header.
+The client may then use this token to validate future 0-RTT connections by including it in the Client Initial packet's header.
 The client MUST NOT use the token provided in a RETRY for future connections.

 Unlike the token that is created for a Retry packet, there might be some time between when the token is created and when the token is subsequently used.